bradguthrie-business/brads-sample-vite-app/README.md

 # React + Vite Application

+This application is accessible at this link: [https://bradguthrie-business.github.io/brads-sample-vite-app/](https://bradguthrie-business.github.io/brads-sample-vite-app/)

 This template provides a minimal setup to get a sample React application setup with Vite, ESLint, Prettier, and Husky for pre-commit hooks.

 This app is intended to showcase my modern frontend React skills with hooks, state, reusable function components, styling consistency, unit testing, and more.